Cursor vs Udio

 | Platforms | desktop | web |

-| Best For | Programmers building gameplay systems; Refactoring game code; Debugging assistance | Soundtrack prototyping; Comparing AI music quality; Vocal track experiments |
+| Best For | Programmers building gameplay systems; Refactoring game code; Debugging assistance | Experimenting with AI music quality; Listening and prototyping on-platform (not for export); Evaluating for future use when downloads re-enable |

-| Pros | Strong codebase context; Good for multi-file edits; Works with existing projects | Strong musical coherence; Good vocal tracks; Useful Suno alternative |
+| Pros | Strong codebase context; Good for multi-file edits; Works with existing projects | Industry-leading audio quality among AI music generators; Standard tier credits doubled (1,200 → 2,400/month) as part of UMG partnership; Strong genre coherence and vocal tracks |